ivanrj7j/THEBOI/README.md

 #Requirements

 You will obviously need to have Flask installed, you will also need Flask SQLAlchmey, Flask Mail etc to use this website

+If anyone has any suggesions, let me know...